Spread the love

 If you are looking for Chinese idioms, or cheng yu, to describe feelings in your Chinese compo, then look no further!

-In this post, I’m going to share 5 useful Chinese idioms that you can use in your primary school Chinese compo examinations to describe every common emotion.
+In this post, I’m going to share 5 easy, useful Chinese idioms that you can use in your primary school Chinese compo examinations to describe every common emotion.

 Chinese idiom to describe how happy someone is